panoply/esthetic/docs/src/rules/markup/delimiterTerminus.md

 # Delimiter Terminus

-Whether or not ending HTML tag delimiters should be forced onto a newline.
-This will emulate the style of Prettier's `singleAttributePerLine` formatting option, wherein the last `>` delimiter character breaks itself onto a newline.
-Though this output style was popularized by Prettier, the resulting structures produced are far from elegant (aesthetically).
+Whether or not ending HTML tag delimiters should be forced onto a newline when tag attributes exist.
+This will emulate the style of Prettier's `bracketSameLine` formatting option, wherein the last `>` delimiter character breaks itself onto a newline.

+The rule accepts either a `boolean` or `number` type and defaults to `false`, which will prevent delimiters from newline breaks.
+When enabled, (i.e, `true`) forcing will be applied in accordance with the [attributeLineBreak](/rules/markup/attributeLineBreak/).
+The rule also accepts a `number` type, which will apply delimiter line breaks according to the number of attributes a tag contains.

 :::